-Clover mites (Bryobia praetiosa) are tiny—1/30 of an inch long and smaller than a pinhead—and bright red.
-These mites usually appear in large numbers in the early spring, and though they are more of a nuisance when they invade your home than when they invade your yard, they can to some extent also damage garden plants.
+Clover mites (Bryobia praetiosa) are tiny red bugs about 1/30 of an inch long and smaller than a pinhead.
+Young mites and eggs can be identified by the bright red color associated with these insects, while adult clover mites are typically darker brown.
+These mites usually appear in large numbers in the early spring, and though they are more of a nuisance when they invade your home than when they invade your yard, they can also damage garden plants to some extent.

 Clover mites feed on more than 200 different plant species, preferably on clover, which give them their name.
 Clover mites do not kill plants but when they feed on grass or leaves; rather, they suck out the sap, which can lead to a silvery discoloration.

 The other type of tiny red bugs that you find primarily outdoors are red spider mites.